Actor Michael K. Williams, Omar on 'The Wire,' dead at 54

 As Little, he played a criminal with a strict moral code, known for taking advantage of a reputation for brutality that wasn’t always real.

+Williams, who had worked in tiny TV roles and as a backup dancer for hip-hop acts before landing the role, had said that reputation started to stick to him in real life.

+“The character of Omar thrusted me into the limelight,” he told Stephen Colbert on “The Late Show” in 2016.
+“I had very low self esteem growing up, a high need to be accepted, a corny kid from the projects.
+So all of a sudden, I’m like, Omar, yo, I’m getting respect from people who probably would have took my lunch money as a kid.”

-A cigarette in his mouth, he would whistle “The Farmer in the Dell” to ominously announce his arrival.
+A cigarette in his mouth, the character would whistle “The Farmer in the Dell” to ominously announce his arrival.

 And he spoke many of the show’s most memorable lines, including, “a man gotta have a code” and “all in the game yo, all in the game.”